Core9724/Awesome-Lane-Detection/README.md

 ### BEV-free Methods

-One approach is to detect 2D lanes in the FV image while predicting their depth, and then projecting them onto the 3D space (2D to 3D Projection).

-The other approach is to directly model the 3D lane, then project back to the front view features, and interact the 3D information from camera parameters with the front view features, ultimately refining and updating the 3D lane (3D to 2D Projection).

 Although **PVALane** constructs BEV feature, BEV feature are only used to assist in enhancing the 3D lane detection effect, rather than being a necessary component of the network like the BEV-based method.

 |     Methods      |     Venue      | Title                                                        | Paper/Code                                                   | Task Paradigm |    Lane Modeling    |